datastax/aws-secrets-manager-integration-astra/README.md

 5. `LICENSE`: A text file that specifies the open source license under which the code is distributed.

+## Obtaining the code
+To donwload a copy this repo, clone the GitHub repository using: `git clone https://github.com/datastax/aws-secrets-manager-integration-astra.git`

 ## Creation of the root token
 1. [Create a new Astra token](https://docs.datastax.com/en/astra-serverless/docs/manage/org/manage-tokens.html) with sufficient privileges to create tokens with the roles and permissions for any future tokens that it will generate.
 A token cannot create new tokens with higher permissions than it has.